Air Fryer Frozen Asparagus

 Ingredients to make frozen asparagus in the air fryer.

 • Frozen asparagus – you can find frozen asparagus spears in most grocery stores.
-I usually pick them up at Trader Joe’s or Aldi.
 You can also find frozen asparagus tips, which will cook up quicker in the air fryer and will get crispy and super fun to snack on.

 • Olive oil spray or avocado oil spray – this helps ensure that the salt (and other spices) will stick to the asparagus.